rei/rei-cedar-docs/docs/release-notes/fall-2020/README.md

 - New `background` prop added to adjust input styling depending on the background it is rendered on.

 #### CdrInput
+- New `error` prop and slot added to enable validation.
+- New `info-action` slot for rendering an icon outside and to the right of the input.
+- Updated `required` state to render as an asterisk `*`.
+- New `optional` state added.
+- New `background` prop added to adjust input styling depending on the background it is rendered on.
 - New `helper-text-top` slot added to render helper text above the input.
 We have also renamed the `helper-text` slot to be `helper-text-bottom`.
 - New `cdr-input__button` utility class has been added for styling icon buttons that are used inside of the `post-icon` slot.

+#### CdrFormGroup
+- New `error` prop and slot added to enable validation of checkbox and radio groups.

 ## Bug Fixes